Onehunga Ironworks: Enoch Hughes, expansion and the blast furnace

-The original plan was to mix the iron-sand with hematite ore (from Kamo near Whangarei) and smelt this mixture.
+The original plan was to mix the iron-sand with hematite ore (from Kamo near Whangārei) and smelt this mixture.
 By later in 1887, this had changed to making iron bars, using iron made from scrap iron with a 20% iron-sands admixture.
 Hughes expressed complete confidence that he could smelt the ironsands profitably, but it seems that he only ever did so experimentally and on a small scale.
 In June 1889, he said that the works had made iron entirely from iron-sand and in March 1890, such iron won first-class awards at the Dunedin Exhibition.
 Hughes position on the technology of iron-sand smelting seems to have been that direct reduction would not work at a commercially viable scale, and only a blast furnace —making pig-iron— could be successful.
 Hughes saw the solution as being to mix the iron-sand with other material such as hematite or clay-band ore.

 In July 1889, a blast furnace, with a nominal capacity of 120 tons of iron per week, was under construction at Onehunga.
 The blast furnace was 45 feet tall, 16 feet external diameter and 11 feet at its largest internal diameter.
 The furnace was a hot-blast design.
 There was a steam winch to lift material to the top of the furnace, where there was a 26-foot diameter platform.
 The 40-horsepower blast engine and other parts of the furnace were from another (failed) iron-sand smelting venture, the New Zealand Titanic Steel and Iron Company, which was led by Edward Smith and had erected a blast furnace at Te Henui near New Plymouth.
 There were also two boilers and water pumps to keep the tuyeres cool.

 The blast furnace made its first pig-iron, in July 1890.
 It seems that the iron was made with conventional iron ore, not iron-sand.
 However, in early September 1890, the furnace was 'allowed to cool', reportedly as a result of insufficient coal, due to industrial trouble at the mines.
 But, in fact, Hughes had built a furnace that could not achieve its purpose—to smelt iron-sand.
 Hughes should have been aware of the previous failure of the lengthy, earlier attempt at New Plymouth, but may have drawn the wrong conclusions from its partial success in making pig-iron; the outcome was predictable.